p2panda/handbook/website/docs/specification/data-types/documents.md

 :::caution Requirement DO1

-A document MUST contain exactly one _create_operation_.
+A document MUST contain exactly one CREATE operation.

 :::